Hi friend! I’m glad you could make it.

 The right person will notice you in the right time, for the right reasons.
 You don’t have to bolt after attention.

-Whether it be through clothing (or lack thereof), flirtation, or just self-centered talk, you can’t buy gold with dirt-cheap currency.
-In order to get a prince, you gotta be a princess (or vise versa).
+Whether it be through clothing (or lack thereof), in-his-face-flirtation, or just self-centered talk, you can’t buy gold with cheap currency.
+In order to get a prince, you gotta be a princess.

 “But let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious” (1 Peter 3:4, ESV).